ShubhamKapse123/spring-data/README.md

 In Spring Data JPA, a one-to-one relationship refers to a specific type of association between two entities where each instance of one entity is related to exactly one instance of another entity.
-Using the @OneToOne Annotation.
+Using the @OneToOne Annotation. use cascade = CascadeType.ALL for perform the operation on join table without creating repository class

 #### Using a Foreign Key:
 In this approach, we create a foreign key column in one of the entities to establish the one-to-one relationship.